pdeljanov/Symphonia/README.md

 ## Features

-* Decode support for the most popular audio codecs
+* Decode support for the most popular audio codecs with support for gapless playback
 * Demux the most common media container formats
 * Read most metadata and tagging formats
 * Automatic format and decoder detection
-* Provides a set of basic audio primitives for manipulating audio data efficiently
+* Basic audio primitives for manipulating audio data efficiently
 * 100% safe Rust
 * Minimal dependencies
 * Fast with no compromises in performance!